deepakbackuply/softaculous_api/cpanel/guide/delete_backup.md

 ## Delete backup using Softaculous API Guide

-This document explains how to delete a backup using Softaculous API.
+This guide explains how to delete a backup using Softaculous API.

 ### via cURL